-Drugstore beetles are red-brown to brown in with adults growing to be about 1/16 to 1/8th of an inch in length.
+Drugstore beetles are red-brown to brown and adults grow to be about 1/16 to 1/8 of an inch in length.
 They have unique pits on their hard wing covers that are arranged in rows giving the wing covers a striated appearance.
-Their head and front portion of their thorax are bent at a downward angle.
-Because of this, their head is not very visible, and they have a humpbacked appearance.
+Their heads and front portions of their thoraxes are bent at a downward angle.
+Because of this, their heads are not very visible, and they have a humpbacked appearance.
 Drugstore beetles also have smooth antennae that end in a 3-segmented club.
-Their larvae are white, c-shaped, grow to about 1/8th of an inch in length, have short hairs covering their body, and six small legs.
+Their larvae are white, c-shaped, grow to about 1/8 of an inch in length, have short hairs covering their bodies, and six small legs.

 Where are drugstore beetles found?

-Drugstore beetles are a type of stored product pest which means that they are found feeding and breeding inside of a wide variety of dried food products.
-They are usually found invading food processing facilities, grocery stores, restaurants, and home pantries and kitchens.
-Drugstore beetles are typically introduced into a home through products that were purchased at a store that were already infested.
-Adults are attracted to light and may enter homes through gaps around windows and doors while they are foraging for food sources.
+Drugstore beetles are a type of stored product pest, which means that they are found feeding and breeding inside of a wide variety of dried food products.
+They are usually found invading food processing facilities, grocery stores, restaurants, and home pantries and kitchens in the Quad Cities.
+Drugstore beetles are typically introduced into a homes through products that were purchased at a store that were already infested.
+Adults are attracted to light, and may enter homes through gaps around windows and doors while they are foraging for food sources.

 What do drugstore beetles eat?